-

 Subsequent brewings of Ban Tian Yao are kept for no more than 30 seconds, gradually increasing the steeping time.

-"Noon Fairy from the Nine Dragons' Lair" is not just tea, it is a work of art created by nature itself.
-Its enchanting aroma, multifaceted taste and healing properties make "Ban Tian Yao" a real treasure that will be appreciated by even the most sophisticated tea connoisseurs.
+"Noon Fairy from the Nine Dragons' Lair" is more than just a tea; it's a work of art crafted by nature itself.
+Its enchanting aroma, multifaceted flavor, and healing properties make "Ban Tian Yao" a true treasure that will be appreciated by even the most discerning tea connoisseurs.

 Name in Chinese